 url=http://127.0.0.1:3306 # MySQL

-# Cloud metadata endpoints — high value target on AWS/GCP/Azure
+# Cloud metadata endpoints — extremely high value on AWS/GCP/Azure

 url=http://169.254.169.254/latest/meta-data/iam/security-credentials/ # AWS IAM keys